Effect-TS/platform/docs/platform-browser/index.ts.md

 ## From "@effect/platform-browser/Path"

-Re-exports all named exports from the "@effect/platform-browser/Path" module as "Path".
+Re-exports all named exports from the "@effect/platform-browser/Path" module as `Path`.

 **Signature**